William Duncan Baxter: Public life

 Baxter played a major role in the establishment of the Kirstenbosch National Botanical Garden and was for many years on the governing body and serving as chairman from 1918 until 1957.
 From 1936 to 1956, he was also president of the Botanical Society of South Africa.
 In 1921, he was elected a convocation representative on the council of the University of Cape Town.

 Baxter published his autobiography, Turn back the pages, in 1954.
 Two of his interests throughout his life were theatre and music, which gave rise to his bequest of £270 000 to the University of Cape Town for the erection of a theatre for that city, known as the Baxter Theatre.

 Personal life

-Baxter married Ethel Jagger, elder daughter of the prominent Cape Town wholesaler John William Jagger, in April 1911.
-He and his wife had six children, two sons and four daughters.
+Baxter married Lin Jagger, elder daughter of the prominent Cape Town wholesaler John William Jagger, in April 1911.
+He and his wife had three children, two daughters and one son.